Jopyth/MMM-Remote-Control/API/README.md

 | GET | /api/module | Return a list of all external API actions registered.
 | GET | /api/module/:moduleName | Returns registered API actions for a given module<br>`:moduleName`: Name or Identifier for an installed & activated module.

 - *NOTE:* Just because an action appears in this list, does not necessarily mean it is valid and the related module will do what you want.
-For the most part it works pretty well; however, at the moment, this also includes socket notifications (module internal notifications) as well, which won't do anything when called from the API.
+Consult each modules' README for details on what notifications can be used and how.

 #### Example: